Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 service/demo-multi-stage created
 ```

-19. Switch to the `demo` namespace
+19. Switch to the `demo` namespace:

 ```
 kubectl ns